Update: Buoys deployed on 3/31/2017. See chart below for exact locations.

 The measurement in Oregon is along the central coast, offshore of Lakeside and Reedsport.
 The measurement will collect data for 1 year, at which time all measurement equipment will be removed.
-Equipment will include two Datawell MKIII wave buoys, as shown in Figure 2, and one Nortek AST acoustic wave and current (AWAC) profiler (Figure 4) mounted on a Sea Spider or similar bottom lander (Figure 5).
-The proposed locations for the measurements are shown below and illustrated in Figure 1.
-One buoy and the AWAC will be installed at the Reedsport location, and the other buoy will be deployed at the Lakeside location.
+Equipment will include two Datawell MKIII wave buoys, as shown in Figure 2.
+The locations for the measurements are shown below and illustrated in Figure 1.
+One buoy will be installed at the Reedsport location, and another buoy will be deployed at the Lakeside location.

-The map below shows a section of the central Oregon coastline near Reedsport and Lakeside, where NREL researchers propose performing wave measurements.
-The two yellow balloons indicate the proposed measurement locations.
+The map below shows a section of the central Oregon coastline near Reedsport and Lakeside, where the wave measurements are occurring.
+The two yellow balloons indicate the measurement locations.
 The cyan balloon shows the location of an existing deep-water buoy.
 The green box indicates the location of REFSSA #4 from Part 5 of the Oregon Territorial Sea Plan.

 Both of the Datawell MKIII buoys will be deployed as shown in Figure 2.
 The buoy is approximately 3’ in diameter and weighs nearly 500 lbs.
 It floats in the ocean, half-submerged, within an anti-spin triangle with an antenna on top to enable cellular communication.
 For this deployment, the buoy will be moored and anchored as shown in Figure 3.
 The anchor weight may be chain (as illustrated) or several railroad wheels, depending on the ocean dynamics in Oregon.
 At night time, the buoy will emit a yellow color Coast Guard compliant flashing light.

 Figure 3: Mooring and anchor configuration for Datawell buoy